scozic/jxapi-core/README.md

 #### REST requests factory

-The generator needs and implementation of `com.scz.jxapi.netutils.rest.RestEndpointFactory` interface.
+If the API descriptor file it contains REST endpoints, an implementation of [RestEndpointFactory](src/main/java/com/scz/jxapi/netutils/rest/RestEndpointFactory.java) interface is required.
 Let's do this in a class named `com.scz.jxapi.exchanges.bybit.net.BybitRestEndpointFactory`:

 ```java